Oneflow-Inc/oneflow-documentation/en/docs/cookies/one_embedding.md

 OneEmbedding is the large-scale Embedding solution that OneFlow provides to solve the problem of large-scale deep recommender systems.
 OneEmbedding has the following advantages compared to ordionary opeartors:

-1. With Flexible hierarchical storage, OneEmbedding can place the Embedding table on GPU memory, CPU memory, or SSD, and use high-speed devices as caches for low-speed devices to achieve both speed and capacity.
+1. With Flexible hierarchical storage, OneEmbedding can place the Embedding table on GPU memory, CPU memory or SSD, and allow high-speed devices to be used as caches for low-speed devices to achieve both speed and capacity.

 2. OneEmbedding supports dynamic expansion.